-This garlic fish curry couldn’t be easier to make – it’s a simple, spicy and of course, garlicky.
+This garlic fish curry couldn’t be easier to make – it’s simple, spicy, and of course, garlicky.

-So, I can’t take credit for this recipe.
-While visiting my best gal pal’s house this past weekend (heyy, Chandni!), I spent a lot of time talking to her parents about food.
+While visiting a friend’s house this past weekend, I spent a lot of time talking to her parents about food (typical me.
+I am that friend).
 Her dad told me how to prepare this simple garlic fish curry – and I’m so happy that I tried it!
-It’s effortless and tasty – a perfect combo.
+It’s effortless and tasty – a perfect combination.

-This fish curry is made with plenty of garlic, organic diced tomatoes, serrano pepper and a handful of fresh curry leaves (no, you can’t replace this with curry powder – they’re two totally different things).
-I used avocado oil as my fat of choice, but feel free to use whatever you’d like.
-Also, if you don’t have a garlic press yet, get one… it’s a huge time saver.
+This fish curry is made with plenty of garlic, organic diced tomatoes, serrano pepper, and a handful of fresh curry leaves (no, you can’t replace this with curry powder – they’re two totally different things).
+There’s clearly a lot of garlic in this recipe and so, if you don’t have a garlic press yet, get one… it’s a huge time saver.

-The great thing about this dish is that you can whip it up for a last minute meal.
+The great thing about this dish is that you can whip it up for a last-minute meal.
 If possible though, I suggest trying to make this a day in advance.
-I feel like fish curry always tastes better the next day – once the flavors have had time to marry.
+Fish curry always tastes better the next day – once the flavors have had time to marry.
 Either way – it’s going to taste great!

-- Cover and cook tomato mixture for 10 mins.
+- Add the tomatoes, cover and cook for 10 minutes.